birgerosterberg/thechobanalgorithm/README.md

 ---

 I strived to achieve near-perfect scores across all metrics, aiming for a solid 100. \
-Though it proved to be a challenging endeavor, i ultimately triumphed. \
+Though it proved to be a challenging endeavor, i ultimately triumphed with the Performance. \
 It's remarkable how even the tiniest modifications can have a significant impact on performance. \
 The primary obstacle I encountered was the subpar quality of the image files I possessed, which dragged down my Best Practices rating. \
 Unfortunately, there wasn't much I could do to enhance them, as the initial quality of the files was rather obscure.